Nikka Costa: Adult career

-In the early 1990s, while already a music business veteran, Costa transitioned away from her childhood of pop music to a more mature soul style.
-She married Australian producer/songwriter Justin Stanley and moved to his home country; the couple would eventually have a daughter named Sugar McQueen.
+In the early 1990s Costa transitioned away from pop music to soul.
+She married Australian producer/songwriter Justin Stanley and moved to his home country; the couple eventually had a daughter named Sugar McQueen.
 While in Australia, Costa began writing songs and formed a "happy funk" band called Little Mona & the Shag Daddies, which broke up after four gigs in Sydney.

 At age 22, Costa's next venture was a band called Sugarbone, which toured Australia in 1994; of the experience, Costa related that "It was really scary to unveil it, but the reaction was good.
 It helped my confidence."
 After touring with Sugarbone, she signed to the Mushroom Records label in Australia.
 In 1996, she released the album Butterfly Rocket in Australia, which earned her a nomination for the ARIA Music Award for "Breakthrough Artist" in that same year, and "Best Female Artist" the following year, in 1997.

 In 2000, Costa's song "Like a Feather" was featured in a Tommy Hilfiger television advertising campaign.
-That exposure, coupled with the track's music video, helped gain her a foothold in the U.S. music industry.
+That exposure, coupled with the track's music video, helped her gain a foothold in the U.S. music industry.
 The album Everybody Got Their Something was released in 2001 and entered the charts at No. 120 on the Billboard 200.
-The title track and "Like a Feather" were radio hits, although the latter did peak at No. 53 in the United Kingdom.
+The title track and "Like a Feather" were radio hits, reaching no. 53 in the United Kingdom.
 In 2002, Costa was the opening act for Britney Spears' Dream Within a Dream Tour in the US and Canada.
 In 2005, Costa released the album can'tneverdidnothin'.
 She toured with Lenny Kravitz, who also performed on the record.
-In 2006, she and her husband Justin Stanley recorded and performed the theme to the short-lived CBS sitcom Courting Alex starring Jenna Elfman.
+In 2006, she and her husband Justin Stanley recorded and performed the theme to the short-lived CBS sitcom Courting Alex.